 Part 3 Displaying the Current Value Knob | Create the Color Picker with SwiftUI

 This is a series of articles on creating a color picker in SwiftUI.
-In the previous article, we created a text field to display the current value, and in this article, we will continue the process by implementing the look and feel of the process to display a knob indicating the current value on the gradient view.
+We created a text field in the previous article to display the current value.
+In this article, we will continue the process by implementing the look and feel of the process to display a knob indicating the current value on the gradient view.

-The shape of the knob, for this article, we would like to use the following shape.
+For the knob’s shape in this article, we intend to use the following design.

 • Black borders on white circles.

-• The X coordinate is placed so that the center of the circle is at the position of the current value, with the left end at 0.0 and the right end at 1.0.
+• The X coordinate is placed so that the circle’s center is at the current value’s position, with the left end at 0.0 and the right end at 1.0.

-• The Y coordinate should be centered to the height of the gradient view.
+• The Y coordinate should be centered at the height of the gradient view.

 TOC